How to Build Self-Esteem?

-You can teach your son that our self esteem comes from knowing who we are in Christ.
+We can build our self esteem by knowing who we are in Christ.
 Our loving heavenly Father grants us more than just life.
 When we give our lives to Him, He adopts us into His royal heavenly family and we are given the “right“ to become God’s children.

-We can know how valuable we are because of the high price God paid for us.
-God shed the blood of His dear son to redeem us from death.
+And we can know how valuable we are because of the high price God paid for us.
+God shed the blood of His dear Son to redeem us from death.
 “Behold what manner of love the Father has bestowed on us, that we should be called children of God!
 Therefore the world does not know us, because it did not know Him” (1 John 3:1).

-And God’s love will not let go of those that put their trust in Him “For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord” (Romans 8:38, 39).
+The apostle Paul writes, “For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord” (Romans 8:38, 39).

 Check out our Bible Answers page for more information on a variety of topics.